eeberhard/aica-api/docs/docs/reference/02-yaml-syntax.md

 the sequence continues to the next step.
 If the assertion fails, the sequence is automatically aborted.
 Optionally, assertion failure can be used to trigger breakout events as a form of error handling.

-The following examples show the syntax to check either a condition or component predicate respectively.
+The following examples show the syntax to check either a condition or predicate respectively.

 ```yaml
 assert: